Dave App Review: Checking, Savings and More

 What we like about Dave

-One of the best perks is the 4% APY you earn on your Dave Checking Account — with no requirements at all.
+One of the best perks is the 4.00% APY you earn on your Dave Checking Account if you have the paid memembership, which requires a monthly fee up to $5 per month.
 The national average rate for interest checking is 0.07%(1), so Dave wipes the floor with that rate.

-The Dave Checking Account has no monthly maintaince fees or opening deposit minimums, and offers early direct deposit.
-However, you must request to get your Dave Debit Mastercard®f, as it won’t be sent out automatically upon opening.
-Dave uses the MoneyPass ATM network, giving you access to over 40,000 ATMs nationwide.
+The Dave Checking Account has no opening deposit minimums, and offers early direct deposit up to two days early.
+However, you must request to get your Dave Debit Mastercard, as it won’t be sent out automatically upon opening.
+Dave uses the MoneyPass ATM network, giving you fee-free access to over 40,000 ATMs nationwide.

 Goals account